-Currently, the Office of Health Management- Environmental Services Staff performs noise investigations in response to residential noise complaints and by the request of local health departments.
-The Office of Health Management has a Quest Technologies, Type 1, Model 1900 Precision Integrated/ Logging Sound Level Meter with a QC-20 Calibrator and Octave Band capability that is used for noise measurement during investigations in accordance with N.J.A.C.
+Currently, the Division of Public Health- Environmental Services Staff performs noise investigations in response to residential noise complaints and by the request of local health departments.
+The Division of Public Health has a Quest Technologies, Type 1, Model 1900 Precision Integrated/ Logging Sound Level Meter with a QC-20 Calibrator and Octave Band capability that is used for noise measurement during investigations in accordance with N.J.A.C.
 7:29-2.1 et. seq.
 All four (4) of the Environmental Services Staff currently hold Noise Certifications issued by the Rutgers Noise Technical Assistance Center.

 Morris County provides assistance to local Health Departments through shared service agreements.
-Under the agreements, the Office of Health Management lends out the RMD LPA-1 XRF Lead Paint Spectrum Analyzer to local health departments upon request.
-Also, the Office of Health Management provides inspection assistance to local health agencies in their Lead Inspection and Risk Assessment process.
+Under the agreements, the Division of Public Health lends out the RMD LPA-1 XRF Lead Paint Spectrum Analyzer to local health departments upon request.
+Also, the Division of Public Health provides inspection assistance to local health agencies in their Lead Inspection and Risk Assessment process.
 Currently, Harding Township, Lincoln Park, Morristown, Rockaway Township, and Hanover Township all have shared service agreements.
 Of the Environmental Staff, three (3) have current Lead Licenses under the State of New Jersey Department of Health and Senior Services.

-The Morris County Office of Health Management- Environmental Services Unit performs the following different functions in support of State and Federal Safe Drinking Water regulations:
+The Morris County Division of Public Health- Environmental Services Unit performs the following different functions in support of State and Federal Safe Drinking Water regulations: